Skip to main content

 }

-I run these scripts via GitHub Actions on a schedule — the habit entry creates every morning at 6 AM, and the weekly report runs every Sunday evening and sends the output to my Telegram via a bot.
+I run these scripts via GitHub Actions on a schedule — the habit entry creates every morning at 6 AM, and the weekly report runs every Sunday evening and sends output to my Telegram via a bot.
+Set it up once, forget about it.
+Automation at its best.

 Syncing with Google Calendar

-Notion does not have native two-way calendar sync, which is frustrating.
-My workaround:
+Notion doesn't have native two-way calendar sync, which is frustrating.
+Here's my workaround:

 1. Notion to Calendar: I use Automate.io (now part of Notion's integration ecosystem) to create Google Calendar events whenever a content calendar entry's status changes to "Scheduled" with a publish date.

-The Google Calendar sync has improved dramatically since early 2025.
-It used to be janky and unreliable — events would duplicate or not sync for hours.
-The current version works well for my needs, though I would not rely on it for time-sensitive scheduling.
+Fair warning: the Google Calendar sync has improved dramatically since early 2025.
+It used to be unreliable — events would duplicate or not sync for hours.
+The current version works well enough for my needs, though I probably wouldn't rely on it for time-sensitive scheduling where being five minutes late to update would cause problems.

 Notion's mobile app used to be painfully slow.
-It has gotten significantly better, but it is still not as snappy as native apps like Apple Notes or Todoist.
+It's gotten significantly better, but it still isn't as snappy as native apps like Apple Notes or Todoist.

 What I Use Mobile For